NVIDIA AI Enterprise 1.1 or later

 You have successfully created a VM class using VM Classes with NVIDIA MIG partitioning.

 VM Classes can also be used with NVIDIA Networking.
 NVIDIA Networking cards can be added to VM classes as PCI devices.
 You can use VM classes with NVIDIA networking without GPUs.
-In the next few steps, we will add NVIDIA Cx6 Networking card after already configuring an NVIDIA vGPU.
+In the next few steps, we will add an NVIDIA Cx6 Networking card after already configuring an NVIDIA vGPU.

 NVIDIA networking cards can be used in SR-IOV mode.
 This requires additional setup and may not be needed for the average deployment.
 See How-to: Configure NVIDIA ConnectX-5/6 adapter in SR-IOV mode on VMware ESXi 6.7/7.0 and above for additional information.